meowndor/cayolator/README.md

 - **Integer Constraints**: The problem is an instance of the **0/1 Knapsack Problem** with additional integer constraints due to the clicks mechanism.
 - **Greedy Algorithm Suboptimality**: While the greedy algorithm provides a practical solution, it may not always yield the absolute optimal result for the integer knapsack problem.
 - **Game Mechanics**: The algorithm assumes that players can access all loot stacks, which may not always be feasible due to in-game restrictions.

-## Conclusion

-By combining the greedy algorithm with the knapsack problem framework, we achieve an effective method for optimizing loot distribution in the Cayo Perico Heist.
-This approach maximizes the total value collected by prioritizing loot types based on their value density and adhering to the game's mechanics of loot collection via clicks.